-Introduction: 5 minutes Greet students and introduce the topic of intergenerational love and Two-Spirit excellence.
-Define the following key terms: intergenerational love, Two- Spirit, and Turtle Island.
-Icebreaker Activity: 5 minutes 1.
+Introd luction: 5 minutes Greet students and introduce the topic of intergenerational love (in juxtaposition to intergenerational trauma), and Two-Spirit excellence.
+Define the following key terms: intergenerational love, Two-Spirit, and Turtle Island.
+5 Icebre eaker Activity: 5 minutes 1.
 Conduct an icebreaker activity to engage students and set a positive tone for the lesson.
 For example, students can share what they love about their family or a person from an older generation who has had a positive impact on their life.
-Understanding Two-Spirit Identity 15 minutes Provide background information on Two-Spirit identity, emphasizing its historical and cultural significance among Indigenous peoples.
+Under estanding Two-Spirit Identity 15 minutes Two-S emphasizing its historical and cultural significance among Indigenous peoples.
 Discuss the traditional roles and contributions of Two-Spirit individuals within Indigenous communities, highlighting their unique place in society.
-Two-Spirit Stories and Experiences 15 minutes Show video clips or documentaries featuring Two-Spirit individuals sharing their stories and experiences.
+Spirit Stories and Experiences Show video clips or documentaries featuring Two-Spirit individuals sharing their stories and experiences.
+15 minutes 2.
 Facilitate a discussion on the challenges and triumphs faced by Two-Spirit people, as well as the importance of acceptance and support within their communities.
-Creative Expression Activity 15 minutes Encourage students to express their understanding of intergenerational love and Two-Spirit excellence through art, poetry, or writing.
-2. Provide art supplies and allow students time to create and share their work with the class.
-Reflection and Conclusion 5 minutes
+15 minutes Creati ve Expression Activity Encourage students to express their understanding of intergenerational love and Two-Spirit excellence through art, poetry, or writing.
+Provide art supplies and allow students time to create and share their work with the class.
+Reflec etion and Conclusion 5 minutes

-2. Lead a brief reflection session where students can share their thoughts, insights, and questions about the lesson.
-Emphasize the importance of respecting and celebrating diversity within Indigenous communities and beyond.
+- 1. Lead a brief reflection session where students can share their thoughts, insights, and questions about the lesson. - 2.
+Emphasize the importance of respecting and celebrating diversity within Indigenous communities and beyond. - 3.
 Thank students for their participation and conclude the lesson.
-Assess sment: • Participation in discussions and activities. • Observations of students' engagement within the lesson and creative expression activity.